ehsoc/rest/README.md

 - GenerateServer(restAPI RestAPI) http.Handler
 - GenerateAPISpec(w io.Writer, restAPI RestAPI)

-## Resource main components:
+## Resource
-- Methods: A collection of HTTP methods (Method)
+- Methods: A collection of HTTP methods (`Method`)
+- Resources: Collection of child resources.

+### Method
-- Method: A Method represents an HTTP method with an HTTP Handler.
+A `Method` represents an HTTP method with an HTTP Handler.
-- MethodOperation: Describes an Operation and Responses (success and failure).
+- MethodOperation: Describes an `Operation` and responses (`Response` for success and failure).
 - Renderers: Describes the available renderers for request and responses.
 - Negotiator: Interface responsable for content negotiation.
 A default implementation will be set when you create a Method.
+- Parameters: The parameters expected to be sent by the client.
+The main purpose of the declaration of parameters is for API specification generation.

+### Operation
-- Operation: Represents a logical operation function upon a resource, like delete, list, create, etc. `Operation` is an interface defined by an `Execute` method.
+Represents a logical operation upon a resource, like delete, list, create, etc. `Operation` is an interface defined by an `Execute` method.

-	- Execute method:
+#### Execute method
 - 	Inputs: `Input` type
 - 	Output: `body` interface{}, `success` bool, and `err` error .

 	1. `body` (interface{}): Is the body that is going to be send to the client.(Optional)
 	2. `success` (bool): If the value is true, it will trigger the `successResponse` (argument passed in the `NewMethodOperation` function).
 If the value is false, it will trigger the `failResponse` (argument passed in the `NewMethodOperation` function).
 False means that the most positive operation output didn't happened, but is not either an API error or a client error.

 	3.  `err` (error): The `err`(error) is meant to indicate an API error, or any internal server error, like a database failure, i/o error, etc. The `err`!=nil will always trigger a 500 code error.

-- Parameters: The parameters expected to be send by the client.
-The main purpose of the declaration of parameters is for API specification generation.

 ### Resource main components diagram: